 Key Words: Diabetes; Diabetic foot; telehealth; telemedicine; COVID-19; SARS-CoV-2

-Kamaratos-Sevdalis N, Kamaratos A, Papadakis M, Tsagkaris C. Telehealth has comparable outcomes to in-person diabetic foot care during the COVID-19 pandemic..
+Kamaratos-Sevdalis N, Kamaratos A, Papadakis M, Tsagkaris C. Telehealth has comparable outcomes to in-person diabetic foot care during the COVID-19 pandemic.
 World J Methodol 2022; In press

 Core Tip: Telehealth has a major potential to sustain and improve diabetic foot care during the coronavirus disease 2019 (COVID-19) pandemic.
 Studies reporting the experience of healthcare providers and patients around the globe are encouraging.
 These findings need to be validated with larger and long – term studies.
 In the post COVID era, the knowledge and experience obtained can serve as the standpoint of a hybrid approach of telemedicine and in-person care oriented towards delivering fast, efficient and cost-effective care to the patients.